microsoft/ExpressivePixelsMakeCode/README.md

 ## Add Startup Blocks

-Select the Neopixel section in the toolbox and create a strip with the proper number of pixels (256 for the Sparklet for the micro:bit).
-From the Advanced pin section, add a digital write pin on P1 of value 1 to turn on the Sparklet display.
-Finally, from the EPXDisplay section, add the powerupclear block with low brightness ensures that the display is cleared and set to a nominal brightness.
+Select the Neopixel section in the toolbox and create a strip (at pin P0 for the Sparklet for micro:bit) with the proper number of pixels (256 for the Sparklet for micro:bit).
+From the Advanced Pin section, add a `digital write pin` on P1 of value 1 to turn on the Sparklet display.
+Finally, from the EPXDisplay section, add the powerupclear block with low brightness ensures that the display is cleared and set to a nominal brightness:

 <img src="https://github.com/microsoft/ExpressivePixelsMakeCode/blob/master/images/Docs-MakeCode-Startup.png" style="float: left;" />

 ## Copy the animation from Expressive Pixels application

 In the [Expressive Pixels application](https://www.microsoft.com/en-us/p/expressive-pixels/9mtc56w1rxqh) select the 'Copy Programmable MakeCode Binary declaration to Clipboard' ellipsis menuitem for the animation you wish to display on your MakeCode device's display.
-Specify the dimensions of your display array (such as 16 x 16 for the Sparklet for the micro:bit).
+Make sure to specify the dimensions of your display array (16 x 16 for the Sparklet for micro:bit).

 In the MakeCode editor, switch over to the JavaScript tab <img src="https://github.com/microsoft/ExpressivePixelsMakeCode/blob/master/images/Docs-MakeCode-Javascript.png" style="float: left;" /> and paste in the declaration that is in the Windows Clipboard in the appropriate location below.
 Then call `EPXisplay.writeAnimation` sending the strip and buffer as first and second parameters.
 Finally, remember to call the show method on the strip!